Skip to content

 Planted Aquascapes

-Botanical research indicates that molecular hydrogen can influence photosynthetic stability and root development pathways.
+Aquatic plant research indicates that molecular hydrogen can influence photosynthetic stability and root development pathways.
 This protocol is designed for aquarists interested in supporting plant health and root anchoring in high-light, high-energy aquascapes.

 Event-Based Support Strategies